tgecho/esimmler.com/src/posts/deploying-web-apps-robustly.md

 title: "Deploying web apps robustly"
 ---

-Deploying websites is harder than most people realize.
+Deploying websites is harder than people realize.
 Even a simple html page with a single Javascript or CSS file is a distributed system prone to race conditions.
-A "modern" [Single Page Application](https://developer.mozilla.org/en-US/docs/Glossary/SPA) with [code splitting](https://webpack.js.org/guides/code-splitting/) only exacerbates the problem.
+A "modern" [Single Page Application](https://developer.mozilla.org/en-US/docs/Glossary/SPA) with [code splitting](https://webpack.js.org/guides/code-splitting/) is worse.

 <!-- more -->

 Consider our simple HTML page.
-We currently have `v1` deployed to our live site.
+We have `v1` deployed to our live site.
 It depends on a couple of `.js`  and `.css` files.
-A visitor that requests our page will get `v1` of the `.html`, which will cause their browser to fetch the additional files, which will also be `v1`.
+A visitor requesting our page will get `v1`, which will in turn trigger requests additional files, which will also be `v1`.
 All good so far!

-Now we've started to deploy `v2` with a few minor changes.
-A visitor happens to come along a split second before our deploy, and they get `v1` of the `.html`.
-In the time it takes for their browser to get the `.html` and send back requests for the rest of the files, `v1` has be replaced with `v2`.
+Now we've started to deploy `v2`.
+A visitor comes along a split second before our deploy and gets `v1` of the page.
+In the time it takes for their browser to get the `.html` and send requests for the rest of the files, `v1` has be replaced with `v2`.

 What happens now?

 Maybe nothing!
-Depending on which files we changed, and how backwards **and** forwards compatible those changes are, there may be no user perceivable effect.
+Depending on which files we changed, and how backwards **and** forwards compatible those changes are, there may be no user perceivable impact.

-Or, it could fail with varying levels of severity, from minor styling glitch to your complicated Javascript dependent SPA crashing with a white screen.
+Or, it could fail with varying levels of severity, from minor styling glitches to a Javascript exception resulting in a dead, white page.

 "But it mostly works most of the time", you say.
-"They just need to refresh and we'll call it a caching problem!"
+"They just need to refresh and we'll call it a caching bug!"

 It gets worse.

 A Single Page Application can run for days without reloading the page.
 If you take no measures to force a reload (politely, I hope) when you deploy a new version, it could persist across several updates.
-The entire time it's active, it could be expecting to be able to lazy load arbitrarily old versions of your assets (not to mention hitting other API endpoints).
+The entire time it's active, it will be expect to be able to lazy load arbitrarily old versions of your assets (not to mention hitting other API endpoints).

 It's a problem.
 What are our options?

 # Cache busting?
-We rename all of our static assets to contain their version.
-If the user gets `v1` of the page, they send back a request for `main.v1.js`[^hashbusting].
+We add a version to the names of our static assets.
+When a user gets `v1` of the page, they send a request for `main.v1.js`[^hashbusting].
 Except this happened just after we deploy `v2`, so now they get 404.
 Which is more likely to reliably break things than a subtle version mismatch.

 Have we made it worse?

 # Use a CDN?
 We keep the cache buster file names, but put a CDN in front of our web server.
 Now if a `v1` page requests `main.v1.js` they'll get it from the CDN, right?
 Well, hopefully.
-If their [edge location](https://www.cloudflare.com/learning/cdn/glossary/edge-server/) happens to have a copy, and you've set the [caching headers properly](https://hacks.mozilla.org/2017/01/using-immutable-caching-to-speed-up-the-web/) to ensure it doesn't try to fetch it from your new, freshly updated server.
-It'll probably work fairly well for you, since you'll be constantly refreshing the page and priming your local cache.
+If their [edge location](https://www.cloudflare.com/learning/cdn/glossary/edge-server/) happens to have a copy, and you've set the [caching headers properly](https://hacks.mozilla.org/2017/01/using-immutable-caching-to-speed-up-the-web/) so it doesn't try to fetch it from your freshly updated server.
+It may work for you personally, since you'll be constantly refreshing the page and priming your local cache.

-We've moved the problem back into intermittently maddening territory.
+Great!
+We've managed to get back into intermittently maddening territory.

 # Consolidate your assets

 In [You Don't Want Atomic Deploys](https://kevincox.ca/2021/08/24/atomic-deploys/), Kevin Cox distinguishes between "Entries", which are the stably named locations that visitors access directly. `hello.html` is an entry point, and visitors need to be able to navigate to it without knowledge of the current version.
-"Assets" are all of the things that "Entries" depend on, such as `.js`/`.css` files.
+"Assets" are all of the files that "Entries" depend on, such as `.js`/`.css` files.

 The key insight to solving this problem robustly is that all assets must remain completely available for as long as an entry point might request them.